Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Follow these steps to connect the mini plug to the Google Home:

-- Open the Google Home app and tap the three lines in the upper left corner.
+- Open the Google Home app and go to the Home tab.

-- Scroll down and find the Smart Life skill and type-in your login information to link the accounts.
+- Type-in your login information to link the accounts.
 You may have to unlink/link your account twice before the Assistant picks it up.

 - To control the mini plug, first say "Ok Google, talk to Smart Life" and then issue your command.
 You can say stop, exit or cancel to exit the skill.

-- You may customize the device name under your Home control settings.
+- You may customize the device name within the Home tab.
 To rename, click on a smart product and select nickname to change it.

 - You can also assign the smart mini plug to a room for multi-room control.